New York Mining Disaster 1941: Release and reception

 The success of this song owes a lot more to the perseverance of Robert Stigwood than he has previously been given credit for.
 "We had quite a hard time at getting the Bee Gees played.
 We weren't all totally convinced that Stigwood was picking the right song to plug, but at the end of the day, he was a forceful character.
 All of these guys were...
 Chas Chandler (manager of Jimi Hendrix) was the same, Kit Lambert (manager of The Who) was the same.
 They all argued their case with passion, you know, they lived it, they were like that," conceded Polydor's Alan Bates.
 When the Disc & Music Echo reported "widespread rumours" that this song had been written by Lennon and McCartney, Robin countered with, "Rubbish!
 We've always written our own songs.
 I've been writing since I was ten, before Lennon and McCartney were even on stage.
 People can say what they like.
 If they don't believe us, they can ask The Beatles."

 Bassist Maurice Gibb, though, had previously said that "New York Mining Disaster 1941" was in fact influenced by the Beatles:

 "New York Mining Disaster 1941" was a total rip-off of The Beatles, we were so influenced by them.
 In fact it started a mystery [in the USA] about us, because they started playing [it] and saying, 'They're this new group from England that begins with a B and finished with an s' so they all said, 'Ah, it's The Beatles, not naming it, they're doing that trick again.'
 The disc jockey would play it and play it and play it and, 'Guess who it is?' and people would guess, and they wouldn't get the answer.
 I heard [the idea] came actually from Ahmet Ertegun and Jerry Wexler.
 To us it was an honour, to actually think we were as good as The Beatles."

 Billboard described the single as "infectious, compelling material set to a rocking driving beat [that] has all the earmarks of a fast smash."
+Record World called it a "smash folk-rock debut" for the band.